 The first step will be to determine if there’s enough cash to pay down the revolver:

-To start the debt schedule, we reference “Free Cash Flow (Pre-Revolver)” on the CFS into the Debt Schedule and rename the line item “Excess Cash Available for Revolver.”
+Going further into the optional repayments, we reference “Free Cash Flow (Pre-Revolver)” on the CFS into the Debt Schedule and rename the line item “Excess Cash Available for Revolver.”
 We want to see this number without having to constantly scroll back up to the CFS.

 Keep in mind that this line is post-mandatory amortization for all the debt tranches, thus the “Excess” in the name.
 The only places this excess cash can go towards are: